+Every time you use your air compressor, it is inhaling free air.
+That free air contains water vapor.
 As the air pressure in the tank increases, the amount of air crammed into each cubic foot of space inside the tank increases too.

 The end result is that the water vapor in the air compressed into the tank increases in relative humidity so much that the water vapor quickly condenses into free water in the bottom of the compressor tank.

-Compressor Tank Drain Location
+Air Compressor Tank Drain Location

 Every compressed air tank will have a drain valve, since every compressor tank will have to be drained regularly.
 The drain will typically be located in the lowest part of the tank when the compressor is sitting in its designed position.
 The odd compressor tank may have a drain on the side of the tank.

 Inside the tank, that drain valve will be connected to a line that extends to the lowest section of the air tank.
 Air pressure in the tank will drive water out that line even though the drain valve is not at the bottom.
 No compressed air in that tank?
 Then it will not drain.
 Run the compressor until you see pressure rising on the tank gauge, then open that drain valve to void water.

 I don’t much like the side-drain style as when crud builds up in the bottom of the tank, it can block the drain line, and prevent expulsion of water.
 Just another maintenance thing to be concerned about.
-At least the side drain valves are easily accessible to remove and clear the clogged line, once the tank is empty of air, of course.
+At least the side drain valves are easily accessible to remove and clear the clogged line (once the tank is empty of air of course).

-What does the typical tank drain look like?
+First of all, what does the typical tank drain look like?
 All of the manual air tank drains that I have seen have a common appearance.
 You can see one in the photo below.

 I suppose your auto drain might look a little different from the one in the photo, but do not let that worry you.
 They all work in the same manner if they are a manual tank drain.